 Layoff.
 A medical specialist may be laid off because of abolition of the medical specialist's position, shortage of work or funding, or other reasons outside the medical specialist's control.
+A medical specialist may be placed on emergency layoff if it is deemed necessary by the Commissioner of Minnesota Management and Budget.
+Emergency layoff may be declared for events that include but are not limited to: a natural disaster, epidemic, national security emergency, nuclear emergency or fiscal exigency.
+The procedure for layoff (specified below) is not applicable to emergency layoff.
+During periods of emergency layoff, the Employer may continue to provide the Employer's portion of insurance premiums.
 Any medical specialist who has voluntarily requested and received Appointing Authority approval to reduce his/her work hours shall not be considered to have been laid off.